 Fall Weekly Workshop Series (10 workshop meetings)

-Is Love Revolutionary?
-Reading/Full Day Writing Workshop, June 23-24: Starlight and Error with poet, Remica Bingham-Risher.
+To be scheduled: Is Love Revolutionary?
+Reading/Full Day Writing Workshop.
+Starlight and Error with poet, Remica Bingham-Risher.

 wVw is a community of memoirists, poets, fiction writers, and story-tellers in the Hudson Valley region of New York state.
 We believe that everyone has a story, real or imagined, worthy of recording as written word. wVw provides safe and structured writing practice for experienced and beginning writers.
 The Workshop experience is at the core of the wVw community. wVw is an affiliate of Amerherst Writers and Artists.